google-research-datasets/WikipediaAbbreviationData/README.md

 models, as described in:

 Gorman, K., Kirov, C., Roark, B., and Sproat, R. In press.
 Structured abbreviation in context.
-In *Findings of EMNLP*, to appear.
+In *Findings of the Association for Computational
+Linguistics: EMNLP 2021*, pages 995-1005.

 If you use this data in a publication, we would appreciate it if you cite this paper.